crate/cratedb-toolkit/README.md

 ## About

-This package is a work in progress, and includes different kinds of modules and subsystems to work with CrateDB and CrateDB Cloud efficiently.
+This software package includes a range of modules and subsystems to work with CrateDB and CrateDB Cloud efficiently.

+You can use CrateDB Toolkit to run data I/O procedures and automation tasks of different kinds around CrateDB and CrateDB Cloud.
+It can be used both as a standalone program, and as a library.

+It aims for [DWIM]-like usefulness and [UX], and provides CLI and HTTP interfaces, and others.

-## Caveat
+## Status

-Please note that the `cratedb-toolkit` package contains alpha- and beta-quality software, and as such, is considered to be a work in progress.
-Contributions of all kinds are very welcome, in order to make it more solid, and to add features.
+Please note that the `cratedb-toolkit` package contains alpha-, beta- and incubation-quality code, and as such, is considered to be a work in progress.
+Contributions of all kinds are much welcome, in order to make it more solid, and to add features.

 Breaking changes should be expected until a 1.0 release, so version pinning is strongly recommended, especially when you use it as a library.